The Aviator (2004 film): Development

-Hughes suffered from obsessive-compulsive disorder (OCD), most notably an obsession with germs and cleanliness.
-DiCaprio himself suffered from a mild version of the disorder as a child, which returned when filming the movie.

-Scorsese and DiCaprio worked closely with Dr. Jeffrey M. Schwartz, MD of UCLA, to portray the most accurate depiction of OCD.
-The filmmakers had to focus both on previous accounts of Hughes' behaviors as well as the time period, given that when Hughes was suffering from the disorder, there was no psychiatric definition for what ailed him.
+Hughes suffered from obsessive–compulsive disorder (OCD), most notably an obsession with germs and cleanliness.
+DiCaprio suffered from a mild version of the disorder as a child, which returned when filming the movie.
+Scorsese and DiCaprio worked closely with Dr. Jeffrey M. Schwartz of UCLA to portray the most accurate depiction of OCD.
+The filmmakers had to focus on the previous accounts of Hughes's behaviors, as well as the time period; when Hughes was suffering from the disorder, there was no psychiatric definition for what ailed him.
 Instead of receiving proper treatment, Hughes was forced to hide his stigmatized compulsions; his disorder began to conflict with everyday functioning.

-DiCaprio dedicated hundreds of hours of work to portray Hughes' unique case of OCD on screen.
+DiCaprio dedicated hundreds of hours of work to portray Hughes's unique case of OCD onscreen.
 Apart from doing his research on Hughes, DiCaprio met with people suffering from OCD.
-In particular, he focused on the way some individuals would compulsively and repeatedly wash their hands, later inspiring the scene in which his hand starts to bleed as he scrubs it in the bathroom.
-The character arc of Howard Hughes was a drastic one: from the height of his career to the appearance of his compulsions, and eventually, to him sitting naked in a screening room, refusing to leave, and later repeating the phrase "the way of the future."
+In particular, he focused on how some individuals would compulsively and repeatedly wash their hands, inspiring the scene in which his hand starts to bleed as he scrubs it in the bathroom.
+The character arc of Howard Hughes was a drastic one: from the height of his career to the appearance of his compulsions, and eventually, to him sitting naked in a screening room, refusing to leave and repeating "the way of the future".